 TIP #5 – RATIONALISE

 Embrace the capsule wardrobe concept by having a collection of essential pieces of clothing that do not go out of fashion, and therefore can be worn for multiple seasons.
 Update your collection with seasonal pieces to provide something to wear for any occasion without buying many new items.

 Try Project 333, a minimalist fashion challenge that invites you to dress with 33 items or less for 3 months.
-This technique is good for people who struggle to let go of their clothes as the items that don’t make the cut as part of your 33 items are just put it out of sight for 3 months – either boxed up or in a separate wardrobe.
+This technique is good for people who struggle to let go of their clothes as the items that don’t make the cut as part of your 33 items are just put out of sight for 3 months – either boxed up or in a separate wardrobe.